Annyv2/auth0-exercise/README.md

 # Installation

 A `.env` file with my credentials is already provided, so run `pip install -r requirements.txt` to install the dependencies.
-Then, run `python server.py` and try calling http://localhost:3000/ Use the credentials provided in [Users](Users)
+Then, run `python server.py` and try calling http://localhost:3000/.
+Please use the credentials provided in [Users](#users)

 # Management API